Photonsters/anycubic-photon-docs/FAQ.md

 When a new Z=0 is specified, pressing Home will NOT move the platform to the position you specified, it will be the start position when a real print actually starts.
 You can check it by removing the vat and starting a print.
 (Thanks to Philippe Maegerman for the original explanation.)

 ### My prints just won't stick?
-This is generally a build plate tramming issue, make sure your leveling is 100% correct before attempting these other solutions.
+This is almost always a build plate tramming issue, make sure your leveling is 100% correct before attempting these other solutions.
 - Clean the build plate carefully with IPA or other solvents.
 Dry before use.
 - Shake your resin in bottle well before using.
 Resin already in the vat may have settled and need to be stirred.
 - Warm the resin, you can use a hair dryer on most bottles to gently heat the resin to 20~30°C while swilling.
 - The build plate may have shifted.
 Try and level it again, make sure to tighten well.
+- There may be cured resin in your vat.
+Drain and clean.
 - Did you remember to set Z=0?
-- Build plate is too high / low, this is caused by incorrectly seated ball joint screws.
+- Build plate is too high or low, this is caused by incorrectly seated ball joint screws.
 Disassemble, clean and retighten the build assembly.
 [See disassembly guide below.](https://github.com/Photonsters/anycubic-photon-docs/blob/master/FAQ.md#why-does-my-build-plate-move--slip-during-a-print)
 - The FEP film may be too tight or too loose.
 New vats sometimes comes with loosened screws, but they could be correctly tensioned.
-Tighten or loosen to the [correct tension](https://github.com/Photonsters/anycubic-photon-docs/blob/master/FAQ.md#how-tight-exactly-should-the-fep-be-tensioned), or replace. ([FB post](https://www.facebook.com/groups/AnycubicPhoton/permalink/1553474471463856/)) ([how to tighten](https://youtu.be/Sdxf9mf7-ns)) and ([how to replace](https://youtu.be/DLi3chV43LQ))
+Adjust to the [correct tension](https://github.com/Photonsters/anycubic-photon-docs/blob/master/FAQ.md#how-tight-exactly-should-the-fep-be-tensioned), or replace. ([FB post](https://www.facebook.com/groups/AnycubicPhoton/permalink/1553474471463856/)) ([how to tighten](https://youtu.be/Sdxf9mf7-ns)) and ([how to replace](https://youtu.be/DLi3chV43LQ))
-- Try using a known resin like the sample green.
-Some resins like maroon or yellow are very difficult to work with.
+- You may be using resin formulated for SLA laser printers.
+Try using a known resin like the sample green.
+Note that some opaque resins like maroon or yellow are very difficult to work with.
-- If all else fails, check your plate level again!
+- If all else fails, check your plate level once again!
 - If you're 110% sure all the above has been tried and didn't work, your build plate may be defective.
 Check that the surface is flat.
 Use a straight edge against a light or make an imprint on a piece of paper placed on plate glass or polished marble /granite.

 ### The bottom layers stick but my prints didn't form/fell off at the supports?